Larger Quantities, Lower Prices

 The Life of a Greater Periwinkle

-It is sometimes used for ornamental purposes in gardens; it's also used for the controlling off erosion.
-Greater Periwinkle is also known for being poisonous, but it does contain compounds within it to battle cancer.
+It uses for ornamental purposes in gardens; it's also used for the controlling off erosion.
+Greater Periwinkle is also known for containing compounds within it to battle cancer.
 Visually it is recognized by its long creeping glossy leaved vines and beautiful blue or purple flowers.
 Greater periwinkles can spread along grass beds indefinitely with a density of 2 - 5 meters across; it can grow as tall as 25 - 70 cm in height.
 The flowering period is from spring thru autumn; which makes it an excellent addition to any garden because of its extended visibility.
 It blooms repeatedly, so getting a chance to view this beautiful species will often be during the year.

 Vinca Minor - Lesser Periwinkle, Creeping Myrtle